To study different parts of a compound microscope.

 It is a U-shaped structure and supports the entire weight of the compound microscope.

 It is a vertical projection.
-This stand rests on the base and supports the stage.
+This stands by resting on the base and supports the stage.

 The entire microscope is handled by a strong and curved structure known as the arm.

-The flat and rectangular plate that is connected to the arm’s lower end.
-The specimen is placed on the stage for studying and examining.
-The center of the stage shows a hole through which light can pass.
+The flat and rectangular plate that is connected to the arm’s lower end is called the stage.
+The specimen is placed on the stage for studying and examining the various features.
+The centre of the stage has a hole through which light can pass.

 5. Inclination joint